 By Cat of Walk My World

-Sydney Harbour is home to some of Australia’s most famous icons, the Harbour Bridge and Opera House, and is a must for anyone visiting the country.
+Sydney Harbour is home to some of Australia’s most famous icons – the Harbour Bridge and Opera House.

-Built in 1932, Sydney Harbour Bridge was an incredible feat of engineering at the time, and the scale of this structure that connects the north shore and the city still blows you away today.
+Built in 1932, Sydney Harbour Bridge was an incredible feat of engineering at the time.
+The scale of this structure that connects the north shore and the city will blow you away, today.

 Just across the water from the Harbour Bridge is another of Sydney’s most celebrated buildings, the Opera House.
 There are few buildings in the world that are more recognisable.

 The best way to get around the harbour is by ferry.
-The views on all routes are stunning but a favourite is from Darling Harbour to Circular Quay which takes you right under the bridge itself.
+The view on all routes are stunning but a favourite is from Darling Harbour to Circular Quay, which takes you right under the bridge itself.

 By Wendy of The Nomadic Vegan

-The island was used as a maximum-security prison for convicts during the early colonial days, and the bodies of criminals sentenced to death were sometimes left hanging here in chains long after they had been executed.
+The island was used as a maximum-security prison for convicts during the early colonial days.
+Bodies of criminals sentenced to death were sometimes left hanging here in chains, long after they had been executed.